 Matcha Protein Shake

 This matcha protein shake is thick, creamy, and a great way to start your day!
-It’s perfect for people who don’t love the taste of matcha and are trying to find a way to make it more palatable.
+It’s perfect for people who don’t enjoy the taste of matcha and are looking for a way to make it more palatable.
 It’s vegan, as written, but can be made with regular milk and yogurt if desired.

 I’ve been making this protein shake almost every day for six months.
-On the super busy days when I don’t have time to make this, I enjoy some Protein Cookie Dough, of which I always have a stash.
+On super-busy days when I don’t have time to make this, I enjoy some Protein Cookie Dough, of which I always have a stash.

 I have a hard time getting in enough protein, and both recipes help.
 You can even add a handful of spinach to this shake, if you’d like!